liqiang1980/ros_in_hand_scanner/README.md

 ## Description
 The ROS In-hand scanner provides a 3D Scanning application based on the PCL In-hand scanner for small objects by Martin Sälzle and the PCL developers.

+Recently is upated by Qiang Li for adapting the package used with xyzrgba and xyz point cloud format

 Original PCL Documentation can be found here:

 http://pointclouds.org/documentation/tutorials/in_hand_scanner.php